hithereiamaliff/malaysianpaymentgateway/README.md

 A React component library for integrating Malaysian payment methods into your web applications.
 This library provides a simple and customizable way to add DuitNow Transfer, DuitNow QR, and Touch 'n Go eWallet payment options to your React applications.

+*Note: Credit/debit card payment with Visa/Mastercard support is coming soon.*

+See this in action 👉🏻 [https://mynameisaliff.co.uk/donate](https://mynameisaliff.co.uk/donate)

+If you like what you've seen there, do consider making a contribution so I can improvise this component along with other web apps and sites I've built :)

 ## Features

 - 🇲🇾 **Malaysian-focused**: Optimized for Malaysian payment methods